paulmboyce/plt/README.md

 A key aspect of Clean Architecture is building to Interfaces.
 In this respect Typescript should be used.
 In my vanilla Javascript, without Interfaces, I have resorted to provding "default" values for params to demonstrate the expected object structure.
 I am STRONGLY motivated to build this in Typescript.

-Although Clean Architecture is not prescriptive for Native Apps nor for Javascript we are guided by principles:

-- #### SOLID Design Principles:

-  - Single Responsibility Principle
-  - Open Closed Principle
-  - Liskov Substitution Principle
-  - Interface Segregation Principle
-  - Dependency Inversion Principle

-NOTE: In pure Javascript we do not have built in Interfaces so Dependency Inversion is more subtle and implicit, rather than enforced by Interfaces.

-Typescript may be useful to tghten up with Interface types.

-- #### Component Principles:

-  - Acyclic Dependency Principle
-  - Instability
-  - Abstractness

-- #### Clean Arctitecture:

-  Core product vs details.

-  - CORE: Entities and Use Cases
-  - MIDDLE: Adapters: Controllers/Gateways/Presenters
-  - OUTER: Devices: IO, USer Interface, Database, Networked Services

-  - Loose Coupling
-  - Divide structure by layers ()